stagenow/docs/edge/source/about.md

 ## What's New
 The following topics are added or updated for StageNow 2.3:

-* Support for Lollipop devices and MX 5.1
+* Support for Lollipop devices, MX 5.1, and MX 5.2

 * [Software Update](../gettingstarted?Software%20Update)